 Is it possible to make money from companies that conduct unsustainable business?
 Having the opportunity to go short (short sell shares) in, for example, Catella Hedgefond means that we can also make money when a share price falls.
 This might be a company with risks that are incorrectly priced by the market or that is being challenged by sustainable innovation.
 This is in line with our view that sustainable business creates value, which implies that unsustainable products are exposed to risks over time.

 As a shareholder, we are able to influence companies in a more sustainable direction by being active in board recruitment processes, at general meetings and in discussions with executive management.
 We can also exert influence by cooperating with other shareholder groups.
 Our actions are always based on an assessment of the prospects for achieving a result that benefits our unitholders.
 Our ability to exercise influence depends on the type of asset involved.
 When we are a large shareholder in a listed Swedish company, we have well-established forms of shareholder influence.
 For other investments, such as in foreign companies and companies that we own indirectly, there is more limited potential to have an influence, which makes it even more important to work with other investors.
 It is the lead fund manager who conducts ongoing dialogue with the companies on both financial and ownership issues.
+List of companies we have had a dialogue with.

 Our sustainability process